ktingvoar/PixiGlitch/README.md

 PixiGlitch
 ==========

-Post of ofxPostGlitch to pixi.js
+Port of ofxPostGlitch to pixi.js